mctaylorpants/alextaylor-ca/content/read/grokking-instance-eval.md

 ## Detour: blocks and closures

-Along the way to arriving at the solution, we ended up making a small mistake which lead to a deeper understanding - my favourite kind of mistake!
+Along the way to arriving at the solution, we ended up making a small mistake which led to a deeper understanding - my favourite kind of mistake!

 The first time we tried using `instance_eval`, we wrapped `block.call` within another block, like this: